devjgm/papers/cpp_civil_time.md

 Any answer that is not what the programmer expected is the wrong answer.

-The civil time library described here avoids this question by making it impossible to ask such a question.
+The Civil Time Library described here avoids this question by making it impossible to ask such a question.
 This is done by aligning all civil time objects to one of the six civil time unit boundaries.
-For example:

 [Proleptic Gregorian Calendar]: https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar